Lecturer: Charudatta Hajarnavis

 Commitment: 30 Lectures

-Prerequisites: Familiarity with chain conditions for modules, properties of semi-simple modules and the Artin-Wedderburn theorem from MA377 Rings and Modules is desirable.
-A revision will be undertaken with some alternative proofs.
+Prerequisites: Familiarity with basic concepts including chain conditions in rings and modules and the Artin-Wedderburn theorem, e.g. from the MA377 Rings and Modules module.

 Books: (For background reading and further study only):